Dear Your Teen:

 Talking to your kids about siblings and negative role models

 Reminding our teens that they are role models can empower and inform decision-making.
 Even if they don’t always use excellent judgment, knowing that a young, impressionable person is watching them can act as an extra speed bump.
+Older kids don’t want to be a negative role model.
 The older sibling may even take ownership of a poor decision, in an effort to protect the younger sibling from a similar mistake.
 For you Mom, here are some ideas for how to handle this experience with your second grade daughter.

 Thank her for sharing this story with you